Comparing 6 Sperm Banks in the USA

 Deciding on a sperm donor is exciting, but overwhelming due to the number of profiles available at each sperm bank.
-This is why I suggest to start by selecting a sperm bank that aligns with your priorities, such as family limits, pricing, or reputation.
+This is why selecting a sperm bank first can make the process less daunting.
+Choose a sperm bank that aligns with your priorities, such as family limits, pricing, or reputation.
 Once you’ve chosen a bank that meets your needs, you can narrow your focus to their donor profiles to see if any align with your criteria.
 This can save time and prevent decision fatigue before exploring other banks and their offerings.

 Common questions about sperm banks;